 Black Hawk helicopter crashes in Alabama, killing 2 crew

 MONTGOMERY, Ala.
-(AP) — A Black Hawk helicopter from the Tennessee National Guard crashed Wednesday in Alabama, killing two crew members, the Tennessee National Guard said.
+(AP) — A Black Hawk helicopter from the Tennessee National Guard crashed Wednesday in during a flight-training mission in Alabama, killing two crew members, the Tennessee National Guard said.

 Harvest is just northwest of Huntsville, which is home to NASA’s Marshall Space Flight Center and the U.S. Army’s Redstone Arsenal.
 The once rural area has become increasingly suburban and is about 90 miles south of Nashville.